Sports Betting: Top 5 Reasons Why You’re Losing & What to do About it

 While it’s easier to bounce back after a successful betting spell, the same isn’t true for losing.
 However, if you’re experiencing the latter, and your confidence has taken a knock, then it’s crucial that you learn to become unaffected by your past results.

-On the other hand, it’s equally crucial to watch that you don’t become overzealous when you’re on a winning streak.
+On the other hand, it’s equally crucial to watch that you don’t become overzealous when you’re on a good streak.
 This could lead to you taking risks and betting impulsively.

 Just because you shouldn’t let the past affect you, doesn’t mean that you should disregard its lessons.
 Be introspective and look at your sports betting history to see where you might be going wrong, what you can do differently and even what you shouldn’t change at all.